Christian Eissele

-Christian Eissele (born 23 June 1992) is an American former professional footballer who played as a striker.
+Christian Eissele (born June 23, 1992) is an American former professional soccer player who played as a striker.
 He is currently head coach at Lake Mary High School in Florida.

 Early life

 Eissele was born in Orlando, Florida.
 His father, Bill, works as a high school drama teacher and football coach.
 His mother, Susan, plays the piano for a local church.
 Eissele also has a sister who works as a lieutenant who is stationed in Valdosta, Georgia.
 At a young age, Eissele had a keen interest in tennis however football was, with the help of his tennis coach Steve, his chosen sport.

 He left the United States to go to Europe in order of finding a professional contract.
 He first travelled to Leeds, England to join the Richmond University International Academic & Soccer Academy.
-Despite developing at the Academy, Eissele's hopes of playing professionally were stopped due to the American not being eligible for a work permit.
+Despite developing at the academy, Eissele's hopes of playing professionally were stopped due to the American not being eligible for a work permit.
 In March 2012, he landed a trial at Finnish club PS Kemi and subsequently received a professional contract which he signed at the age of 19.